 Dr. May also has a seed grant from the UCLA Jonsson Comprehensive Cancer Center to develop a partnership with T.H.E.
 (To Help Everyone) Health and Wellness Center to improve colorectal cancer screening.
 The T.H.E. clinic in Watts, which primarily cares for African-American and Latino patients, has screening rates of approximately 30 percent.
 Through patient and provider outreach, Dr. May and colleagues hope to improve access to care and screening rates.
 “Community health centers have the lowest screening rates in the nation,” Dr. May says.
 “With very small interventions, we believe we can make a big impact.”

 The vast differences in the approaches of Drs.
 Rozengurt and May — from basic science in the laboratory to outreach in the community — are characteristic of the breadth of the division’s cancer research effort as a whole.
-For example, the laboratory of Dr. Dimitrios Iliopoulos, an associate professor in the division, seeks to understand the epigenetic processes involved in inflammation, which plays an important role in pancreatic cancer.
-Dr. V. Raman Muthusamy, director of interventional endoscopy for the division, has been a leader in clinical studies to treat Barrett’s esophagus, both to prevent the development of esophageal cancer and to treat early cancers and avoid the need for surgery.
+For example, Dr. V. Raman Muthusamy, director of interventional endoscopy for the division, has been a leader in clinical studies to treat Barrett’s esophagus, both to prevent the development of esophageal cancer and to treat early cancers and avoid the need for surgery.
 “What’s so powerful about the cancer research in our division is that we have researchers who cover the entire spectrum of the disease, from the first cells that are predisposed to cancer all the way to treatment,” Dr. May says.
 “It’s very valuable to work in a division where we are covering that complete cancer care continuum.”